 Listen first, then cut the obvious problems

 Before touching a band, listen to the raw vocal in the full mix and note what bothers you: boomy, boxy, harsh, muffled, or sibilant.
 EQ is most effective when you fix specific problems rather than applying a generic curve.
-EQ sits alongside compression in the vocal chain — see our EQ and compression fundamentals for how they work together.
+EQ sits alongside compression in the vocal chain — see our EQ and compression fundamentals and the wider vocal mixing chain for how the pieces fit together.

 Step 1: High-pass filter